Skip to content

 mcp-fuzzer --mode tools

-# Error: --protocol and --endpoint are required for tool mode.
+# Error: --endpoint is required for fuzzing operations

 Verbose Output Improvements